Looking for Boston, Massachusetts hotels?

 FAQ 8 - Choosing the Best Hotel in Boston

 Q - With so many Boston hotels to choose from, how do I pick the best one for me?

 A - Consider these 3 factors:

-1) Convenience - Where will you spend most of your time while you're in Boston?
+1. Convenience - Where will you spend most of your time while you're in Boston?
 Working in the Financial District?
 Watching the Red Sox play at Fenway Park?
 Exploring Charlestown and the North End?
-You'll enjoy the convenience of staying in the neighborhood or section of Boston where you'll spend most of your time.
-See Section 1 in our Guide to Boston Hotels to find out which hotels are the neighborhood where you'll spend most of your time.
+For top convenience, stay in the part of Boston where you'll spend most of your time.

-2) Amenities - Want an indoor pool?
+2. Amenities - Want an indoor pool?
 A spa?
 A waterfront location?
 Do you want to be pampered, or do you prefer to be on your own?
 Do you crave the coziness of a bed and breakfast?
 The sleekness of a boutique?
 Or is a minimalist spot to sleep all you require?
-And don't forget Pooch - do you need a pet-friendly hotel?
-Or one that's especially welcoming to families with children?
+Do you want a hotel that's especially welcoming to families with children?

 Additionally, hotels that attract business travelers during the week such as Financial District hotels may have higher rates during the week, while hotels that attract mainly leisure travelers such as Boston waterfront hotels may have higher weekend rates.

 And of course, the amenities that you choose may also impact the rates.
 Obviously, Boston luxury hotels are pricier than no-frills lodging.